htmlburger/carbon-fields-docs/documentation/1-guides/1-simple-social-links.md

 # Adding social links to your site's header

-Creating an admin section which allows admins to enter a link for Facebook and Twitter for their header (both optional).
+We'll create an admin section which allows admins to enter a link for Facebook and Twitter for their header (both optional).

 ### Field Definition